5300 Call Report Basics for Credit Unions

 With changes implemented that will have an impact on your credit union’s 5300 Call Report filing, maintaining a high standard of efficiency when filing your next quarterly report is essential.
 Having a firm and knowledgeable grasp of the form is one thing, but keeping up with the latest changes and insights to ensure you’re meeting regulatory expectations is another matter.

-Ensure you’re armed with the tools to prepare for your next filing and register to attend 5300 Call Report Basics for Credit Unions today!
+Ensure you’re armed with the tools to prepare for your next filing and register to attend 5300 Call Report for Credit Unions today!

 - An overview of new regulatory reporting requirements and how best to implement them into your reporting

-- Detailed discussion on all relevant schedules as well as the Risk-based Net Worth Calculation Worksheet
+- Detailed discussion on all relevant schedule

 - Insights into how you can distinguish the accounting, business, or regulatory rationale behind many of the specific filing dictates